 Want to create a greener world that works for all people?
-One of the most important things you can do is vote with your dollars.
+One of the most important things you can do is vote with your dollar.
 Where you spend and invest your money is a powerful way of voting each day to support local communities, fair wages, and a healthy planet.

 Here at Green America, we’ve helped educate and mobilize consumers to use their money for a greener world, and we’ve seen the results in the growth of organic foods, fair trade products, clean energy solutions, and community banks and credit unions, just to name a few.
 Voting with our dollars works.

 When we talk about building the green economy, it's about more than being informed about corporations—it’s about actually supporting businesses that have adopted green practices, are growing the local economies, and pay suppliers fairly.
 Where you shop and what you buy when you do sends a direct message to business owners.
 If many of us shift our spending at once – to preference non-GMO foods, for example – it can force large corporations to scramble and drop harmful ingredients from their products.
 And in the case of small businesses, it helps them stay afloat in a competitive, deal-driven market.

 Green America's mission of creating a green economy that works for all – one that preferences social justice, environmental preservation, and healthy communities, has been under direct threat from Washington lately, but no matter whether it's election day or one of the hundreds of days between casting ballots, decisions we make every day cast votes for our values.
 When people support small businesses with forward-thinking practices, we call that #VoteWithYourDollar.
 Vote With Your Dollars is a powerful way to build the green economy we need, without Washington.